hbc/dc_2016_04/lessons/01_intro_and_cloud_setup.md

 ![Putty login](../img/putty_screenshot_3.png)
 4. You should now be connected!

-#####**Connecting using Mac/Linux**
+#### **Connecting using Mac/Linux**
 *Prerequisites*: Mac and Linux operating systems will already have terminals installed.
 Simply search for 'Terminal' and/or look for the terminal icon.<br>
 ![terminal icon](../img/terminal.png)

-1. open the terminal and type the following command substituting 'ip_address' for the ip address your instructor will provide (or the ip address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*
+1. Open the terminal and type the following command substituting 'ip_address' for the IP address your instructor will provide (or the ip address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*

         $ ssh dcuser@ip_address